corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-upgrade-notes.md

 - node
 - upgrade
 - notes
-title: Upgrade a node to Corda 4.8
+title: Upgrade a node to Corda Enterprise 4.8
 aliases: /docs/corda-enterprise/4.8/node/operating/cm-upgrading-node.html
 weight: 10
 ---

-# Upgrade a node to Corda 4.8
+# Upgrade a node to Corda Enterprise 4.8

+Follow the steps on this page if you want to upgrade a node from Corda Enterprise 4.x to Corda Enterprise 4.8.

+If you are upgrading from Corda Enterprise 3.x you must first:
+1. Ensure your node has been upgraded to the latest point release of that distribution.
+See [Upgrade a Corda 3.X Enterprise Node](../3.3/node-operations-upgrading.html#upgrading-a-corda-enterprise-node) for information on upgrading Corda 3.x versions.
+1. Upgrade to Corda Enterprise 4.5.
+1. Upgrade to Corda Enterprise 4.8.

 {{< warning >}}
 Corda Enterprise 4.8 fixes a security vulnerability in the JPA notary.
 Before upgrading to Corda Enterprise 4.8, read the guidance on [upgrading your notary service](notary/upgrading-the-ha-notary-service.md/).